Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 1. Start up Alfresco server.

+1. Confirm OpenContent has been installed correctly by accessing http://{server}/alfresco/OpenContent

 ## Install webapps
 This sections walks through how to install the Alfresco Content Accelerator web application (including the WizardAdmin if installing the Policy and Procedure Content Accelerator solution).